 I have fond memories of Honywood and a couple of years ago returned to speak at the GCSE certificate evening, sharing my experiences since leaving the school.
 I remembered that at their age I wouldn’t of dreamed of going somewhere like Oxford or working in such a prestigious company as Shell, but decided to give it a go and it worked out, just because I wouldn’t take no for an answer and persevered.

-I joined The Sixth Form College in Colchester where I studied the International Baccalaureate for two years.
-The course was fantastic, and I had my eyes opened to other possibilities than just studying in the UK.
+After leaving Honywood I took on the International Baccalaureate, an all-round course that challenged me immensely.
 At the start of second year I still had no concrete university plans, so I decided to dive in at the deep end and applied for the Vrije Universiteit in Amsterdam.
-Based on the IB course I was accepted, and I moved to the Netherlands on 18th August 2017- the best day of my life so far.
-I study Literature (in Engels-Ik spreek een beetje Nederlands!) and live with all Dutch students at a student campus.
-My possible careers from a Literature degree range from Forensic Literature Analysis, Anti-Propaganda UN Taskforce, Professor/Researcher at a university and much more!
+Based on the IB course I was accepted, and I moved to the Netherlands in August 2017- the best decision of my life.

 Honywood helped me in my decisions by teaching me to learn independently- hang on!
 I know that sounds cheesy, but if I had followed the advice of The Sixth Form College I would have gone to Kent or Exeter to study.
-Only using my own volition and independent research did I find out all the information I needed to study and move to another country.
+Only using my own volition and independent research did I find out all the information I needed to study and move to another country, a choice that has transformed my life.

 I left Honywood in 2009 and decided to complete a National Diploma in music at the Colchester Institute, I then continued with my studies at the Institute and managed to achieve a first in my BA (hons) degree in music.
 I then began work as a private and peripatetic music teacher, working within Colchester Royal Grammar School and Colchester County High School for Girls, before deciding to further my musical study by working towards my Masters degree in music, of which I have just completed and I will be graduating next March.